timmaurice/lovelace-blitzortung-lightning-card/README.md

 - **Tooltips**: Hovering over a strike on the radar will show a tooltip with its exact distance and azimuth.
 - **Grid Color**: Sets the color of the radar grid, compass rose, and labels.
 - **Strike Color**: Sets the color of the lightning strikes on the radar and the pointer on the compass.

+### Card Layout

+The card is composed of three main sections: **Compass/Radar**, **History Chart**, and **Map**.
+You can customize the order in which these sections appear.
+In the visual editor, a "Card Layout" section will appear if more than one section is enabled.
+Simply drag and drop the sections to reorder them to your preference.

+The default order is `compass_radar`, `history_chart`, and then `map`.

 ## How It Works